JABLONEC NAD NISOU

 These mom and pop shops largely use the molds and methods that have been handed down in their families for generations sometimes augmented with new ideas and taking other jobs to keep their tradition alive.

 The buttons are pressed one by one and the beads still molded, faceted and/ or table cut cut in small batches with with an artful eye and rudimentary equipment.
 It is heart-breaking that the youngest button presser I buy from today is now in his early 60s.

 At the start on my creative journey from journalism to jewelry , I was caught too often by online sellers guaranteeing genuine Czech Glass buttons -- only to deliver poor-quality knock-offs from another continent.
 These fraud pieces buttons show the design of historic Czech patterns -- often in actual traditional molds purchased inexpensively from one of the many liquidated Jablonec operations -- but they are made crudely with mechanical processes or poorly trained hands.

 I am fortunate to now purchase my beads and buttons with two U.S. based entrepreneurs with a deep passion and commitment for both the quality of the glass and the lives of those are still making it.
 In gleefully joining their cause through my own endeavor - they have connected me both with my family history and my own fresh path forward.

 I've done a lot of homework on Artisan Czech Glass and Jablonec over the past two years (even joining The Society for Bead Researchers ) -- but nothing compares to the fire and history you feel when you hold one of these beads or buttons in your hand.

-I'm planning to travel to Jablonec this fall and hope to bring you along through this site.
+By this point, I know the painting detail signatures and production quirks of the artisans as if they were pressing beads down the block.
+I'm planning to travel to Jablonec to finally meet them.soon and hope to bring you along through this site.
 Thank you for your interest in our adventure to date.